(Click The Other Half for the full text)

-There is a 3/4” plywood floor, to which are attached nine, 2“ x 14”, aluminum poles, arrayed around the space.
-Each pole anchors additional aluminum tubes, designed to keep seats and wheels in their proper places.
-It will be provided with appropriate lights, mirrors and all other necessary equipment.
-Different elements of the polycarbonate cover can be deployed, as desired, and the entire shell folds flat and can be stored, in its entirety, alongside the vehicle.
-This conveyance can be used as a personal vehicle, or for carrying passengers or cargo, as it is, without major modification.
-A full-scale working prototype is under construction and should be ready by late 2021.
+There is a 3/4” plywood floor, to which are attached aluminum poles, and steel angles.
+Poles anchor additional aluminum tubes, keeping seats and wheels in their proper places.
+Has appropriate lights, mirrors, and all other necessary equipment.
+The polycarbonate cover can be deployed partly, as desired, and the entire shell folds flat and can be stored alongside the back, This can be used as a personal vehicle, or for carrying passengers or cargo, as it is, without major modification.
+A full-scale working prototype is under construction.

 For all further information, please contact: